By Greg Belkin, Director of Product Marketing, Jitterbit

 Integrating HCM systems with ITSM tools and providing a master system of record strengthens both processes at the same time.
 The employee on-boarding/off-boarding process becomes faster and more efficient, increasing productivity and morale.
 At the same time, IT service management becomes sharper and more cost-efficient, providing employees with exactly what they need to be successful: no more and no less.

-Integrating these two critical systems also offers a single-platform experience for employees and HR staff, enabling them to easily raise, modify requests in a simple and direct manner.
-When the service demands of employees are met quickly the employee engagement gets amplified, the employees feel heard and attended to with their needs met promptly, making them feel at home.
+Integrating these two critical systems also offers a single-platform experience for employees and HR staff, enabling them to easily raise, and modify requests in a simple and direct manner.
+When the service demands of employees are met quickly, employee engagement gets amplified, and the employees feel heard and attended to with their needs met promptly, making them feel at home.

 Benefits of Effective ITSM – HCM Integration

 When HCM and ITSM processes are effectively integrated, companies can realize many benefits.
 These include:

 - On-time access to critical tools, programs, and access privileges for new and existing employees

 - Easy setup for Customer’s integration projects (in days, not months)